RiccardoFoglio/Obsidian-Vault/Computer Architecture/Cache.md

 ![[Pasted image 20241211113700.png]]

 Validity Bit: to achieve cache coherence, a validity bit is introduced for every cache line.
-If disabled =any access to the block must produce a miss.
+If disabled = any access to the block must produce a miss.
 At power-on, the validity bits of all cache lines are disabled.

 ## Cache Levels